-Natural or adoptive parents, foster parents, persons acting in the place of a parent such as stepparents or relatives and persons with legal custody or guardianship are considered parents.
+Natural or adoptive parents, foster parents, persons acting in the place of a parent such as stepparents or relatives, and persons with legal custody or guardianship are considered parents.
 Students who are homeless and not living with a parent may need a surrogate parent.

-- In cases where the student is in out of home care the district must determine the legal custodial status of the child.
+- In cases where the student is in and out of home care the district must determine the legal custodial status of the child.

 - Parents who have voluntarily placed their child in state placement still retain legal custody of the child and retain the right to make educational decisions.
 In this situation the student is not a ward of the state;

 - Parents whose children are placed in group care, pending a determination of “dependency” may still retain rights to make educational decisions unless otherwise ordered by the court;

 - When a disposition order and order of dependency is issued, the state becomes the legal as well as physical custodian of the child.
 Parents may no longer have the right to make educational decisions during this stage of dependency; and